Tencent/HunyuanDiT/mllm/README.md

 # Start a multi-turn T2I generation UI.
 # If your GPU memory is less than 32GB, use '--load-4bit' to enable 4-bit quantization, which requires at least 22GB of memory.
 python app/multiTurnT2I_app.py

 ```

+## Acceleration (for Linux)
+We provide TensorRT-LLM (precision: int8 weight-only) version of Hunyuan-Captioner for inference acceleration(for Linux).
+See: [Acceleration](https://github.com/Tencent/HunyuanDiT/tree/main/mllm/trtllm#acceleration)